michaelcameron/grails-jesque/README.md

 * Wrap above ability automatically with annotation and dynamically creating a method with the same name + "Async" suffix
 * Create grails/groovy docs (gdoc?) to extensively document options
 * Support job/config changes when running as `grails run-app
+* Dynamic wake time of delayed jobs thread to reduce polling

 Release Notes
 =============